The Doctor and Adric are chilling out in N-Space.

 Sue has other things on her mind.

-Sue: The lighting is excellent in this scene.
-The design of Mr Wonky Face is very distinctive and creepy, too.
+Sue: The lighting is excellent.
+The design of Mr Wonky Face is distinctive and creepy, too.

 The Keeper materialises in the sanctum.

 Sue: All that power at his disposal and he can’t even cut his own fingernails.
-That’s shameful.
+That’s shameful, that is.

-The Doctor and Adric are brought before the Keeper, but just as he is about to speak, Melkur pokes his head into the room.
+The Doctor and Adric are brought before the Keeper, but just when he’s about to speak, the Melkur pokes his head into the room.

-Sue: That’s very funny.
-It looks like a giant glove puppet.
+Sue: That was very funny.
+He looks like a giant glove puppet.

-The Keeper senses pure evil in the sanctum and the episode concludes with the Doctor and Adric condemned to death.
+The Keeper senses pure evil inside the sanctum, and the episode concludes with the Doctor and Adric condemned to death.

 Sue: Clever monster.

 His job complete, Melkur returns to the grove.